jadolg/NewsletterApplication/README.md

 2. Write proper values on `.env`
 3. Execute `make run`

+## How to run in development

+1. Create a new virtual environment `python3 -m virtualenv newsletter` and activate it `source newsletter/bin/activate`
+2. Install the requirements `pip install -r requirements.txt`
+3. Run the migrations `python manage.py migrate`
+4. Start the server `python manage.py runserver`

+*note:* Default configuration will use `DEBUG=True` and sqlite database to avoid the hassles of starting postgres.
+No environment variable is needed in development.

 ## How to use the API

 ### Creating a subscription